Getting Started

 summaries

-dataset_name n_responses n_categories n_participants n_items responses_per_participant responses_per_item sparsity
+table n_responses n_categories n_participants n_items responses_per_participant responses_per_item density

 4thgrade_math_sirt 19920 2 664 30 30.000000 664.0 1.0000000